john-cd/rust_howto/bk/src/categories/asynchronous/tokio.md

 ## IO {#io}

-- read and write data asynchronously with Tokio, using [streams][p-streams], codecs, and [futures][p-futures].
+Read and write data asynchronously with Tokio, using [streams][p-streams], codecs, and [futures][p-futures].
 It also shows how to handle errors and timeouts.

 [Current thread runtime][c-tokio::main::current-thread-runtime]{{hi:tokio::main::current-thread-runtime}}⮳